 As experienced Chicago Business Lawyers, we strongly urge our clients to register a trademark as soon as the business is formed.
 Even if you are quite ready to sell your product, fling an “intent-to-use” trademark application is the best practice and the registration issues once you began selling.How do I protect my Trademark?

 Trademarks are easily protected, but they are just as easily misused.
 To protect your company's mark, the name must be clearly marked as a registered trademark on it first and most prominent use in all company publications, displays, packaging and materials.
 The loss of trademark status can be devastating to a business.
 Protecting its integrity is the responsibility of every employee.
-The experienced Chicago Business Lawyers of Bellas & Wachowski understand the problems of perfecting and protecting your trademark.
+The experienced Chicago Business Lawyers of Bellas & Wachowski Attorneys at Law understand the problems of perfecting and protecting your trademark.
 Much money is spent each year by companies defending trademarks in court.
 Much money is also spent educating the public that a particular product is a trademark and not a generic term.

 Internally, a company can do a lot to protect itself from the loss of trademark status on its products or service.
 The most obvious means of protecting a trademark is to take to court those who would seek to use your mark without permission from your company.
 This "after-the-fact" procedure is expensive.

 It is far less expensive to survey your company's uses of your trademark to insure it is being properly protected.
 Take a look at your company's letterhead, envelopes, advertising, packaging, forms, brochures, sales materials and signs.
 Educate your employees in the proper use of the trademark.